hadarsonego/vagrant_nginx_chef/README.md

 Vagrant
 ---

-1.Create diractoty with any name that you want with read and execute privilege to all users.
+1.Create directory with any name that you want with read and execute privilege to all users.

 2.After installtion open your command line and navigate to the diractiory that you created.